 Early Admissions Program

 We've designed an innovative curriculum that combines skills in sustainability systems and social and policy processes with analytic methods.
 The Master of Science in Science, Technology, and Environmental Policy (MS–STEP) program requires 36 semester credits.
 Students enroll in a set of flexible core courses, electives, and complete either a Plan A thesis or Plan C professional paper.

 If you pursue a Plan A program, your master's thesis will count for 10 credits, and you will take additional elective credits to meet the 36-credit minimum requirement.
-For the Plan C program, you will register for a Capstone Workshop, Working Group, or Master's Professional Paper, write a Plan B paper and choose additional electives in consultation with your adviser to meet the 36-credit minimum requirement.
+For the Plan C program, you will register for a Capstone Workshop, Working Group, or Master's Professional Paper, write a Plan C professional paper (3-4 credits), and choose additional electives in consultation with your adviser to meet the 36-credit minimum requirement.